Ukrainian Democratic Alliance for Reform: Ukrainian Democratic Alliance for Reform

-On a party congress, held on 24 April 2010, the Political Party "New Country" (founded in 2005 as Political Party "European Capital and renamed into "New Country" 14 months before April 2010) renamed itself into Ukrainian Democratic Alliance for Reform and elected boxer Vitali Klitschko as its leader.
+On a party congress on 24 April 2010, the party "New Country" (the name that "European Capital" had adopted 14 months earlier)) renamed itself once more to "Ukrainian Democratic Alliance for Reform" and elected boxer Vitali Klitschko as its leader.
 The party officially became Ukrainian Democratic Alliance for Reform (UDAR) of Vitali Klitschko mid-July 2010.

 During the 2010 Ukrainian local elections the party won about 400 representatives in municipalities and Oblast Councils (regional parliaments).

 The Bloc of Vitali Klitschko faction in the Kyiv City Council changed its name to UDAR of Vitali Klitschko in February 2011.
 The party has a strong popularity in Kyiv.

 In September 2011 party leader Klitschko stated that the party was considering the possibility of merging with other political parties before contending in the 2012 Ukrainian parliamentary elections.
 In December 2011 UDAR of Vitali Klitschko and Civil Position where negotiating a unification.
 But Civil Position eventionally joined Batkivshchyna during these elections.

 UDAR became a partner of the Christian Democratic Union of Germany in November 2011.
 Udar is supported by the German government and the Konrad Adenauer Foundation and received support in particular from Angela Merkel and also politicians from the conservative European People's Party.
 According to information gained by the German magazine DER SPIEGEL, the target was to "set up Klitschko purposefully as a new strong man in Kiew - in order to counter this way the Kremlin's growing influence".
 Support consisted in logistics, training and joint performances.
 Assistance was also promised by Christoph Heusgen, Ronald Pofalla and Guido Westerwelle.